tanaytoshniwal/Image-Processing/README.md

 # Image-Processing
-My Implementation of image processing in Open CV using Python progeramming language
+My Implementation of image processing in Open CV using Python programming language